WHLT: History

 In turn, the company sold its entire station group to Ellis Communications in 1995.
 Ellis was subsequently merged into Raycom Media in 1996 after it was bought out by a media group led by the Retirement Systems of Alabama (who bought AFLAC's broadcasting group a few months earlier).
 In 1997, Media General acquired WHLT and WJTV (as well as Savannah, Georgia's WSAV-TV) from Raycom in a swap for Richmond, Virginia's WTVR-TV.

 The trade was made in part due to Raycom's acquisition of rival WDAM-TV in Laurel and Federal Communications Commission (FCC) rules of the time did not permit duopolies.
 On April 16, 2009, WHLT "flash-cut" its signal after discontinuing analog broadcasts and began digital-only transmission.
 It originally applied to flash-cut earlier on February 17 but the FCC denied the station's request.

-As part of a long-term affiliation renewal with The CW, Media General announced on December 23, 2014 that WHLT would add the network to their digital subchannel.
+As part of a long-term affiliation renewal with The CW, Media General announced on December 23, 2014, that WHLT would add the network to their digital subchannel.
 This displaced The CW's previous home on WHPM-LD2.
 Comcast offers WHLT-DT2 in high definition on channel 1024 for Hattiesburg viewers.
 By spring 2017, the over-the-air feed for WHLT-DT2 was upgraded into 720p to allow for 16:9 high definition viewing for non-cable or satellite subscribers.
-The CW feed for WHLT is identical to that of sister station WJTV and is not the CW+ feed offered in similarly sized markets.

 On January 27, 2016, Nexstar Broadcasting Group announced its acquisition of Media General; the deal was completed on January 17, 2017.